top of page

 Free Fall - Richard Sussman (1978)

 A hidden gem.
 A great album, but not that well known, featuring stellar playing by Tom Harrell, Larry Schneider and Gerry Bergonzi.
 Great compositions and arrangements by pianist Richard Sussman.
 Great palying also by Mike Richmond (double bass) and Jeff Williams (drums).
-I play this album to my students when talking about the developpement and evolution of ' modern ' jazz.
-My favorite tracks on the album: Lady of the Lake & Dance of the Spheroids .
-Un trésor caché.
-Un très
+I play this album to my students when talking about the developpement and evolution of 'modern' jazz.
+The music draws on a wide range of influences, from free jazz and modal improvisation to fusion-style gro

 Michel Heroux